jump-dev/jump-dev.github.io/_posts/2022-04-19-small-development-grant.md

 duplication in which twice as many variables are needed, reducing readability and increasing the likelihood of bugs.

-The lack of complex number support has been a common source of complaint for users of JuMP, and many users leave JuMP for alternative tools which have complex-number support.
+Complex number support has been a common feature request for users of JuMP, and many users leave JuMP for alternative tools which have complex-number support.
 In addition, this has prevented users moving to JuMP from proprietary solutions such as MATLAB.

 The person being funded is [Dr. Benoît Legat](https://github.com/blegat), a core contributor to JuMP, and the project builds upon his work developing